-Let $\zh_k=\E{\zh_k |z^{k-1}}$, $\zt_k = z_k - \zh_k$, $\zb_k=\E{\zh_k |y^{k-1}}$, and $\zc_k = z_k - \zb_k$.
+Let $\zh_k=\E{z_k |z^{k-1}}$, $\zt_k = z_k - \zh_k$, $\zb_k=\E{\zh_k |y^{k-1}}$, and $\zc_k = \zh_k - \zb_k$.
 Note that $\zt_k$ is independent of $z^{k-1}$ and hence independent of $y^{k-1}$, $x^k$, and $\zb^{k-1}$.
 Let $\xh_k=\E{x_k |y^{k-1}}$, $\xt_k = x_k - \xh_k$, and Then,

-where (\ref{ytilde0}) follows from the fact that conditioning only reduces entropy(with equality if $\yt_k$ is independent of $y^{k-1}$) and (\ref{gaussiany0}) follows from the fact that for a fixed covariance, the Gaussian distribution has the maximum entropy.
-We will now show that and (\ref{gaussiany0}) can be achieved by the transmission strategy $x_k = L_k\zc_k + v_k$ for some $L_k\in \R$ and temporally uncorrelated Gaussian variables $\{v_k\}$.
+where (\ref{yhat0}) follows from $y_k = \hat{y}_k + \tilde{y}_k$ and $\hat{y}_k$ is a function of $y^{k-1}$, (\ref{ytilde0}) follows from the fact that conditioning only reduces the differential entropy (with equality if $\yt_k$ is independent of $y^{k-1}$) and (\ref{gaussiany0}) follows from the fact that for a fixed covariance, the Gaussian distribution has the maximum entropy.
+We will now show that the upper bound of the differential entropy $h(y^n)$ given by (\ref{gaussiany0}) can be achieved by showing that can be achieved by the transmission strategy $x_k = L_k\zc_k + v_k$ for some $L_k\in \R$ and temporally uncorrelated Gaussian variables $\{v_k\}$.
 Let $\E{\zt_k^2} = \sigma_k$ and

 be an achievable covariance matrix by some strategy $x_k$.
 Then,

 The Schur complement in $\xi_k$ of

 is given by